 Any business coach that peddles the “secrets to instant wealth” or anything like that is probably trying to sell you snake oil.

-There is no formula to getting rich.
+There is no formula for getting rich.
 Talk to any millionaire and they’ll chalk their success down to a combination of luck, running into the right opportunities at the right time and sensible decision-making.

 And in most cases, it’s not a quick process either.
 Look at Bill Gates, Jack Ma or Gina Rinehart – each of them took decades to get to where they are today.